mediacms-io/mediacms/README.md

 - Suggest us to others that are interested to hire us
 - Write a blog post/article about MediaCMS
 - Share on social media about the project
-- Open issues, participate on discussions, report bugs, suggest ideas
+- Open issues, participate on [discussions](https://github.com/mediacms-io/mediacms/discussions), report bugs, suggest ideas
+- [Show and tell](https://github.com/mediacms-io/mediacms/discussions/categories/show-and-tell) how you are using the project
 - Star the project
 - Add functionality, work on a PR, fix an issue!